 - 2 bunches parsley, washed and rinsed thoroughly flat leaf or curly parsley works

 - 1 small handful fresh mint, stems removed

 - 1 tsp ground sumac plus more, for garnish

 - salt and white pepper to taste

 - Thoroughly wash kale and parsley and remove all stems.
 Finely chop the kale and the parsley and add to a large bowl.
 Finely chiffonade (or chop) the mint and add to the bowl.
-Chop your radishes and onion and add both those and your pomegranate arils to the bowl.
-Add your burgul (and lemon juice) or your cauliflower.
+Chop your radishes and add both those, the red onion / shallot with lemon juice (and burghul if using), and your pomegranate arils (and cauliflower, if using) to the bowl.

-- Pour the lemon juice (if not already added), olive oil, pomegranate molasses, and sumac into the bowl and toss to combine.
+- Pour the olive oil, pomegranate molasses, and sumac into the bowl and toss to combine.
 Salt and pepper to taste.
 Serve immediately.